Have you ever had an FSAVC with General Portfolio?

 General Portfolio mis-sold FSAVC with various different Aspects:

-- General Portfolio may not have made their customers aware that any fees & charges that their FSAVC incurred.
+- General Portfolio may not have made their consumers aware that any fees & charges that their FSAVC incurred.

 Have General Portfolio mis-sold you your FSAVC?